Business going through a crisis? Time to increase customer engagement

 How do you talk to your customers?
 Do you converse with them online, on social media or through your blog?
 Have you set up a chatbot system for customers to ask questions while on your website?

 Are you staff fully trained to communicate effectively and friendly online?
 Are all your channels open to receive questions and complaints?
 Do you respond quickly and efficiently?
+What customer engagement strategy do you have in place?

 Once your business starts doing customer engagement properly, even outside a time of crisis, you will ask yourself why you didn't do this sooner!